Banu Kalb: Locations

 At the time of the mid-10th-century geographer Ibn Hawqal, the diyar (tribal territories) of the Kalb extended from the area of Siffin near Raqqa, off the western bank of the Euphrates, to Tayma.
-This expanse excluded the area of al-Rahba and largely straddled the southern Syrian and northern Hejazi diyar of the Fazara tribe, a branch of the Ghatafan.
+This expanse excluded the area of al-Rahba and largely bordered the southern Syrian and northern Hejazi diyar of the Fazara tribe, a branch of the Ghatafan.
 Because of its inclination toward sedentarism, through the 10th century, the Kalb gradually lost its dominant position in the Dumat al-Jandal and Wadi Sirhan regions to its Tayy allies, while those who remained nomadic either migrated to join their kinsmen in central Syria or kept a low profile in their traditional dwelling places.
 Military pressures also forced the Kalb to retreat from the Homs area in the mid-10th century, its territory thereafter becoming restricted to the environs of Palmyra and Damascus.

 Nomadic sections of the Kalb continued to inhabit the desert east of Palmyra into the late 11th century.
 After that point, even these nomadic groups shifted to sedentarism and the Kalb's main area of concentration shifted from the stretch between Damascus and Palmyra southwestward to the settled areas between Damascus, the Anti-Lebanon Mountains, and the Hauran, especially the last region.
 Smaller groups of the Kalb moved north of Homs and the Nile Delta in Lower Egypt around this time.